CSpanias/cspanias.github.io/_posts/2023-12-13-HTB - TwoMillion.md

 {"status":"danger","message":"Invalid content type."}
 ```

-Going back to Burp, intercepting the login request, and trying the reach the above endpoint:
+Going back to Burp, intercepting the login request, and trying to reach the above endpoint:

 ![](login_request.png)

 ![](put_invalid_content.png)

-Since we get an *Invalid content type.* message, we can try changing the `Content-Type` field of the request:
+Since we get an "*Invalid content type.*" message, we can try changing the `Content-Type` field of the request:

 ![](missing_email.png)